Medically reviewed by Drugs.com. Last updated on May 7, 2021.

 -Recurrent severe or intolerable musculoskeletal adverse reactions

--This drug can cause embryofetal death or severe birth defects when administered to pregnant women, and is embryotoxic, fetotoxic, and teratogenic in animals.
+-This drug can cause embryofetal death or severe birth defects when administered to a pregnant woman and is embryotoxic, fetotoxic, and teratogenic in animals.

--Females of reproductive potential should have their pregnancy status verified before treatment initiation, and be advised to use effective contraception during treatment and for at least 20 months after the last dose.
+-Advise females of reproductive potential to use effective contraception during therapy and for at least 20 months after.

 Safety and efficacy have not been established in patients younger than 18 years.